MicrosoftDocs/winrt-api/windows.ui.xaml.media.imaging/writeablebitmap_pixelbuffer.md

 The [IBuffer](/uwp/api/windows.storage.streams.ibuffer) returned by **PixelBuffer** can't be written to directly.
 But you can use language-specific techniques to write to the underlying pixel content in the buffer.

 - To access the pixel content from C# or Microsoft Visual Basic, you can use the [WindowsRuntimeBufferExtensions.AsStream method](/dotnet/api/system.runtime.interopservices.windowsruntime.windowsruntimebufferextensions.asstream?view=dotnet-uwp-10.0) to access the underlying buffer as a stream.
 This is shown in the C# code example.
-- To access the pixel content from C++/WinRT, you can query **PixelBuffer** for the [IBufferByteAccess interface](/previous-versions/hh846267(v%3Dvs.85)), which is a COM interface.
-Define the interface in your project, as shown in the code example, and then call the the [IBufferByteAccess::Buffer method](/previous-versions/hh846268%28v%3dvs.85%29) to retrieve a pointer to the buffer of bytes that represents the pixel content.
+- To access the pixel content from C++/WinRT, you have three alternatives.
+As long as you're not `using namespace winrt;`, then you can include the SDK header file `robuffer.h` to bring in the definition of the [IBufferByteAccess](/previous-versions/hh846267(v%3Dvs.85)) COM interface.
+However, since `using namespace winrt;` is very common, you can alternatively define the **IBufferByteAccess** interface in one place in your project (see the C++/WinRT code example to see how).
+Once **IBufferByteAccess** is defined, using either of those two techniques, you can query **PixelBuffer** for an instance of **IBufferByteAccess**.
+You then call the [IBufferByteAccess::Buffer method](/previous-versions/hh846268%28v%3dvs.85%29) to retrieve a pointer to the buffer of bytes that represents the pixel content.
 This is shown in the C++/WinRT code example.
+The third alternative (also shown in the C++/WinRT code example) is to avoid using **IBufferByteAccess** altogether by retrieving the `uint8_t*` that's returned from a helper function that you can call with `WriteableBitmap.PixelBuffer().data()`.
 - To access the pixel content from C++/CX, you can query **PixelBuffer** for the [IBufferByteAccess interface](/previous-versions/hh846267(v%3Dvs.85)), which is a COM interface.
 Include `robuffer.h`.
 You can then call the the [IBufferByteAccess::Buffer method](/previous-versions/hh846268%28v%3dvs.85%29) to retrieve a pointer to the buffer of bytes that represents the pixel content.
 This is shown in the C++/CX code example.

 ## -see-also